-The contribution requirements of plan members and the City are established and may be amended by City Ordinance approved by the City Commission in accordance with applicable State Statute.
+The contribution requirements of plan members and the City are established and may be amended by City Ordinance approved by the City Commission.

-The City's funding policy provides for periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate sufficient assets to pay benefits when due, when combined with the contributions from the State of Florida, received under Chapters 175 and 185, Florida Statutes.
+The City's funding policy provides for periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate sufficient assets to pay benefits when due.

-The required contribution rate for the City for the fiscal year was 7.00%.
-The contribution rate for the State of Florida was 5.43%.
-In addition, members contributed 7.50% of gross pay to the plan.
-Administrative costs are financed through investment earnings.
+The required contribution rate for the City for the current fiscal year was 0.69%.
+Administrative costs are financed through investment earnings and contributions, as appropriate.